Gunman in deadly California siege was decorated veteran treated for PTSD

 Kamer, who volunteers at the home, said his wife told him by phone during the siege that the gunman had let her and three other women leave the room where the party was taking place, but that he kept three female employees behind as hostages.

+“Each of them brought energy, vitality, personality to their jobs, and that’s so critical when we’re talking about supporting our veterans who have post-traumatic stress or traumatic brain injury in particular,” Dunbar said.

-Despite repeated efforts by police negotiators to communicate with Wong throughout the day, authorities said they had failed to make contact with the gunman after he exchanged gunfire with a sheriff’s deputy at the start of the standoff.
+Despite repeated efforts by police negotiators, authorities said they had failed to make contact with the gunman after he exchanged fire with a sheriff’s deputy at the start of the standoff.

 Officers who eventually entered the room where the hostages were being held found all four bodies there, police said.
-No details were immediately given about how the four died.
+No details were immediately given about how they died.

+President Donald Trump said on Twitter, “We are deeply saddened by the tragic situation in Yountville and mourn the loss of three incredible women who cared for our Veterans.”

 James Musson, a 75-year-old Army veteran and resident of the facility, told Reuters many who lived there voiced concerns about lax security, saying visitors could walk in and out without restriction and that public safety officers were not armed.

+Dunbar said the deaths were the first “serious incident” at the home since it began to treat veterans more than 10 years ago.
+He was scheduled to meet officials from the California Department of Veterans Affairs to discuss how to move ahead.

-The siege came less than a month after a former student killed 17 people at a Florida high school using an assault-style rifle.
-That massacre in the Fort Lauderdale suburb of Parkland sparked a student-led drive for new restrictions on gun sales to curb mass shootings that have occurred with frightening frequency in the United States in recent years.
+The siege came less than a month after a former student killed 17 people at a high school in Parkland, Florida, using an assault-style rifle.
+That massacre sparked a student-led drive for new restrictions on gun sales to curb mass shootings.

-Additional reporting by Brendan O'Brien in Milwaukee, Suzannah Gonzales in Chicago, and Ginger Gibson in Washington; Editing by Daniel Wallis and James Dalgleish
+Additional reporting by Brendan O'Brien in Milwaukee, Suzannah Gonzales in Chicago, and Ginger Gibson and Nathan Frandino in Washington; Editing by Daniel Wallis, James Dalgleish and David Gregorio